 You tell me?
 What was your reason for wanting to do something in the first place?

-This one generally gets reeled out when the going gets tough or after a week of hard effort with no visible results.
+This one generally gets reeled out when the going gets tough.
+Or, sometimes, after a week of hard effort with no visible results.

 24. I’ll never…